Table of Contents

 Mid Back Rotation and Correct Walking Form

-Third, pay attention to your mid back as you walk.
+The third principle of reciprocal walking pattern is to pay attention to your mid back as you walk.

 When we swing our arms properly, the shoulder blades are brought forward slightly – as far as our body allows them to move forward.
 The rotation of the mid back causes your shoulder blades to move forward.
 The shoulder blades are “going for the ride” but are not activating the movement.
 It is the mid back that is initiating the rotation.